JacekDwojakPL/cs336-study/notes/_posts/2025-02-16-assignment-1.markdown

 author: jacek
 ---
 So first part of first assignment asks the student to implement and train BPE Tokenizer.
 I will not describe how BPE algorithm works since there are much better sources - especially Karpathy's [Let's build the GPT tokenizer](https://www.youtube.com/watch?v=zduSFxRajkE) video.
 Example of BPE in the first lecture is based on his approach.
 However main outline of training such tokenizer is as follows:

-- Initialize starting vocabulary of length 256 - since one byte can have 255 values initial vocabulary will have index for each value.
+- Initialize starting vocabulary of length 256 - since one byte can have 256 values in range 0-255.
+Initial vocabulary will index each value.
 ```python
 def initialize_vocab():
     # bytes(x) function converts an integer into raw byte string which can be later decoded to unicode